 \paragraph{Step 1: Literature Review.} We begin by reviewing prior research to understand how model interactions are conceptualized in deep learning literature.
 Although our interest centers on PTMs, we consider both PTM and non-PTM interactions to develop a holistic view of reusable multi-model patterns.

-To collect relevant work, we focus on survey papers because they consolidate canonical design patterns and offer generalized architectural taxonomies, unlike individual empirical studies.
-Here, we only use Google Scholar because we prioritize popular architectural designs over whether they are published in SE or ML venues.
+To collect relevant work, we focused on survey papers, as they summarize recurring design patterns and provide generalized taxonomies, rather than reporting isolated empirical findings.
+For this step, we relied exclusively on Google Scholar to identify highly cited studies on PTM workflow architectures and interaction patterns across diverse venues (e.g., software engineering, machine learning, and domain-specific conferences).
+Compared to venue-specific digital libraries, Google Scholar offers broader cross-disciplinary coverage and citation-based ranking, which aligns with our goal of capturing widely adopted reusable patterns.
+Although this strategy may miss some relevant work, we believe it is sufficient to cover commonly recognized patterns.
 Similar to RQ2, we use the Publish or Perish tool to query Google Scholar with the following search string:

 \begin{quote} \texttt{("deep learning" OR "large language model" OR "foundation model" OR "pre-trained model" OR "pretrained model")} \\ \texttt{AND "survey"} \\ \texttt{AND ("interaction" OR "multi-modal" OR "multimodal" OR "multi-model" OR "architecture" OR "fusion")} \end{quote}